 This is when fundraising comes into play.
 With a bit of drive and determination, classrooms can organize fundraiser events that can yield large profits.

 Elementary school students have several things working in their favor when holding a fundraising event.
-First of all, everyone likes helping out kids, so the success rate is perhaps greater than if it were a high school classroom organizing such an event.
-Furthermore, most people feel good supporting and investing in the students and their community.
+First, many people like helping kids, so the success rate is perhaps greater than if it were a high school classroom organizing such an event.
+Furthermore, most donors feel good supporting and investing in the students and their community.

-Here are some ideas for schools regarding fundraisers, ranked from simple to organize to the ones that require more advanced planning to implement and execute.
+Here are some fundraising ideas for schools, ranked from simple to organize, to fundraisers that require more advanced planning.

-Can Drive: In some states, such as Michigan, there’s a 10 cent deposit that must be paid when purchasing soda in cans or bottles.
-One fundraiser idea, in the states where its applicable, is for students to host a can drive.
-By doing so, they can pair up and go door-to-door in various area neighborhoods, asking for people to donate cans so that they may collect the return deposit.
+- Can drive: In some states, such as Michigan, there’s a 10 cent deposit that must be paid when purchasing soda in cans or bottles.
+One fundraiser idea, in the states where it’s applicable, is for students to host a can drive.
+By doing so, they can pair up and go door-to-door in various neighborhoods asking for people to donate cans so that they may collect the return deposit.
 In fact, by passing out flyers in advance of the collection dates, students can raise further awareness and help prepare area residents.
 Students can also set up collection bins in the school in case students from other grades want to help their cause.

-Festivals: Everybody loves a fun festival.
-And they can help turn a large profit if planned accordingly.
-However, they’re very extensive to organize, with food, drinks, entertainment, etc. to consider.
+- Festivals: Everybody loves a fun festival.
+And they can help turn a large profit if planned well.
+However, they’re very complicated to organize, with food, drinks, entertainment, and more to consider.
 But the admission ticket prices, concessions and prices to charge for other events like games and such can help put a class on the fast track to success in terms of reaching their fundraising goals.